Entrusted to his killer: Family Court placed little boy in custody of abuser

 The next morning, Barriball woke up in the cabin alongside him.
 A Family Court hearing to determine the final care arrangements was to be held that day, with Barriball frantically calling property managers that morning in an attempt to find more suitable accommodation.

-Being rejected by those she spoke to, she lashed out, inflicting blunt force injuries on the child.
+Being rejected by those she spoke to, she lashed out, inflicting blunt force injuries on the child in her cabin.

 An ambulance was called.
 Within hours, Malachi was transferred to Starship Hospital and put into an induced coma.
-He was suffering from a brain haemorrhage, and substantial bruises across his entire body.
+He was suffering from a brain hemorrhage and substantial bruises across his entire body.

-The child weighed just 16kg at the time of his death - the same weight he was two years earlier as a toddler.
+Police immediately informed both Michaela and her sister Sharron Barriball that they would be searching the property later that day.

+Sharron texted her teenage daughter at the property, asking her to clear the cabin of Malachi's clothes in an attempt to hide evidence.

 Malachi's injuries proved too serious to overcome.
 He was extubated on November 10 and died two days later.